Welcome to Clan Cunningham International!

 The organization has evolved and grown greatly in these few short years and represents Clan Cunningham at Scottish Games and Celtic festivals all over the United States, Canada, Scotland and New Zealand, just to mention a few.
 And our members are found in all of these places and many others throughout the world.

-Our Clan Chief, Sir John Christopher Foggo Montgomery Cuninghame, Baronet of Corsehill, is a member of our Governing Council.
+Our Clan Chief, Sir John Christopher Foggo Montgomery Cuninghame of that Ilk, Chief of the Name and Arms of Cuninghame, Baronet of Corsehill, is a member of our Governing Council.

 A list of Associated Families, list of our Governing Council, By-Laws, and other important information may be found on this website.

-Clan Cunningham is a proud member of the Council of Scottish Clans and Associations since 2002.
+Clan Cunningham is a proud member of the Council of Scottish Clans and Associations and has been since 2002.

 Chief’s Message